balqui/prefscript/docs/doc.md

 reorder parts of the script) followed by the keyword "define:"
-(with the colon) and then, in sequence, the _name_ of the function being defined, a human-oriented description in square brackets, and _how_ it is constructed out of _other previously defined functions_ in the script:
+(with the colon) and then, in sequence, the _name_ of the function being defined, a human-oriented description in square brackets, and _how_ it is constructed out of other functions in the script:
-"pair" followed by two function names for the function that pairs their output up, "comp" followed by two function names for the composition function, or "mu" followed by a test function in order to define a function by minimization (linear search).
+"pair" followed by two function names for the function that pairs their output up, "comp" followed by two function names for the composition function, or "mu" followed by a test function in order to define a function by minimization (linear search as described above).

 Names must be Python identifiers: they consist of letters, numbers, or underscores and cannot start with a number.